 - Minimize operational costs

-Goals could adjust or change as the project develops, but they always should be at the forefront of the decision-making process.
+Goals could adjust or change as the project develops, but they should always be at the forefront of the decision-making process.
 After identifying the project’s needs and goals, the next step in the planning process is to search for an offsite team.

-Step #2: Team search
+Step #2: Team Search

 - Experience and skills.
 Look for the previous projects that the team has successfully developed.
 Decide whether the level of implementation satisfies your requirements.
 It’s useful to find some professional references from past clients.
-You can either email them and ask for insights, or read reviews on specialized sites such as Clutch.co, UpWork, or even Linkedin.
+You can email them and ask for insights or read reviews on specialized sites such as Clutch.co, UpWork, or even Linkedin.

 - Aftersales support.
 Check whether the agency can provide care for the project after release.
 You may want to make some changes or improvements.
 So it’s important to have maintenance services and support for a ready product.